 ProteOrange Protein Quantification Kit Manual

-The ProteOrange/protein complex has fluorescence with an excitation maximum at ~485 nm and an emission maximum at ~590 nm.
+The ProteOrange/protein complex exhibits fluorescence with an excitation maximum at ~485 nm and an emission maximum at ~590 nm.
 The kit can be used with any fluorometer that has a suitable excitation source and detection channel.
 The range of concentrations that can be measured is 10 ng/mL to 10 µg/mL for cuvette fluorometers and 100 ng/mL to 10 µg/mL for plate fluorometers.

 |41210, ProteOrange protein quantification reagent, 500x, 1 mL||1|